dchary/ucdeconvolve/docs/tutorials.rst

-Tutorials
+Basic Tutorials
 =========

-Browse some tutorials for how to get started with using UCD for your projects using the navbar.
+Browse some basic tutorials for how to get started with using UCD for your projects using the navbar.

 .. toctree::
    :maxdepth: 3